Tuesday 13 July 2021 14:00 – 15:00 (CEST)

 An industrial perspective on learning models for decision and control

 Alf Isaksson received an MSc in Computer Engineering and a PhD in Automatic Control, in 1983 and 1988 respectively, both from Linköping University, Sweden.
 After graduating he stayed at Linköping University until 1991 as an Assistant Professor.
 From 1991 to 1992 he spent one year as a Research Associate at The University of Newcastle, Australia.
 Returning to Sweden in 1992 Isaksson moved to the Royal Institute of Technology (KTH) in Stockholm, where eventually in 1999 he was promoted to full Professor.
+During this time he also spent 6 months in 1999 at the University of British Columbia, Vancouver, Canada as visiting professor.

 University of Cambridge, UK